A Look at Costumes From ‘Hidden Figures,’ ‘La La Land’ And More Oscar-Nominated Films

 Synopsis: Ben Affleck’s Roaring ’20s and Prohibition-era drama features Zoe Saldana and Sienna Miller.

 How was it collaborating with cast?
 “I couldn’t asked for two actresses that got the body language down.
-Hips forward, all the right moves—it was thrilling to work with.
-I’ve been working with Bens for 6 years— he’s got the best shoulders in the business.”
+Hips forward, all the right moves — it was thrilling to work with.
+I’ve been working with Bens for six years — he’s got the best shoulders in the business.”

 “Nocturnal Animals”